peckjon/puppy/README.md

 <!--
-README for peckjon/puppy – tables preserved, uses literal <h3> and <h4> HTML for headers.
+README for peckjon/puppy – tables preserved, only actual URLs are linked.
 -->

 <h3>Code of Conduct</h3>